raphlinus/raphlinus.github.io/_posts/2020-10-24-text-layout.md

 The situation on Linux is currently unsatisfactory, as it's based on the Cairo toy text API.
 There is work ongoing to improve this, but no promises when.

 While the Piet text API is currently fairly basic, I do think it's a good starting point for text layout, especially in the Rust community.
-While the complexity of Web text basically forces browsers to do all their text layout from scratch, for UI text there are serious advantages to using the platform.
+While the complexity of Web text basically forces browsers to do all their text layout from scratch, for UI text there are serious advantages to using the platform text layout capabilities, including more consistency with native UI, and less code to compile and ship.

 ### Pango